Abwein: 1967, aftermath

 The Sahweil Castle in Abwein was renovated in 1996.
 In 2005, a 13-member municipality was established by the Palestinian National Authority to administer the town's civil affairs.
 In the December 2004 Palestinian municipal elections, 28 candidates competed for the mayoral seat and despite strong opposition from religious parties, Fatima Sahweil, a member of Fatah and principal of a local girls' high school, won.
 The Fatah list won a total of 12 of Abwein Municipality's 13 seats.

+Demography

 Most of Abwein's current inhabitants belong to the Sahweil and Mazahim families.
 According to the 'Abwein Municipal Council, the town's inhabitants are descendants of Abu Ayyub al-Ansari tribe.